walkerab/terraform-drift-detector/README.md

 ## TODO

+- Add installation instructions
 - Option to specify directory to run plan against
-- Store state in the cloud so this can be used in CI/CD
+- Store state in the cloud so this can be used on stateless runners
 - Pass script output like drift difference to callback scripts
+- Semver tagged releases
+- JSON output to pipe into other scripts
 - Have a warning action for when drift has changed but it has changed to a previously known state
+- Option for detailed exit codes instead of callback actions
+- Prevent locking of state
+- Provide a way to pass CLI options to terraform plan